TahssinAl/m320-game-tahssin/README.md

 # Project Plan and Architecture

 ## Planned Architecture
-At the start of the project, I created a class diagram to show how the different parts of the game would work together.
+At the start of the project, I created a class diagram to plan how the different parts of the game would work together.
 I used a tool like Draw.io for this.
-The diagram helped me stay organized and clear about the structure of the project.
+This diagram helped me organize the structure of the project and keep everything clear as I worked on the game.

 ## Game Overview
-The game is a 2D platformer called **TBZRunner**, where the player controls a character to navigate through different levels.
-Each level has a goal point, and the player has to avoid obstacles and interact with NPCs to reach the goal.
-The game includes features like jumping, moving left or right, and interacting with the environment.

-Key elements in the game:
+The game is a 2D platformer called **TBZRunner**, created with **LibGDX**.
+The game uses **Tiled** maps for the levels, allowing me to design dynamic, interactive maps with spawn points, goals, and collision layers.

+### Key Features:
-- **Player**: Controlled by the user, with basic movement and jumping abilities.
+- **Player**: A character controlled by the user, with movement and jumping abilities.
-- **NPCs**: Characters that add interaction and story to the game.
+- **NPCs**: Non-playable characters that add interaction and depth to the game.
-- **Levels**: Maps loaded dynamically as the player progresses.
+- **Levels**: Built with Tiled maps and loaded dynamically as the player progresses.
-- **Main Menu**: A welcoming screen where the player can start the game.
+- **Main Menu**: A starting screen with smooth animations and options to begin the game.
-- **Logger**: Logs events and helps with debugging.
+- **Logger**: A custom logging tool for tracking events and debugging.
-- **Pause Screen**: Allows the player to pause the game.
+- **Pause Screen**: Allows the player to pause and resume the game at any time.

+### Tools and Libraries:
+- **LibGDX**: For building the entire game and managing graphics, input, and logic.
+- **Tiled**: Used for designing maps with layers and properties for collision, spawn points, and goals.
+- **IntelliJ IDEA**: For writing and testing the code.
+- **Draw.io**: For creating the class diagram.

+### Project Structure:
+The project is organized into the following main packages:
+1. `io.github.tbzrunner.screens` – Contains screens like `GameScreen`, `MainScreen`, and `PauseScreen`.
+2. `io.github.tbzrunner.enteties` – Contains entities like `Player`, `NPC`, and `Enemy`.
+3. `io.github.tbzrunner.utils` – Contains utility classes like `Logger`.
+4. `io.github.tbzrunner.exceptions` – Handles game-specific exceptions like `InvalidMapException`.

 ## Design Patterns Used
-I used the following design patterns to structure the project:
+I used the following design patterns to keep the project structured and maintainable:

 1. **Factory Pattern**:
-   - Used to load levels dynamically and validate the maps.
+   - Used to load and validate Tiled maps for each level.
-   - This pattern made it easier to manage and extend the game by adding new levels.
+   - This made it easier to add new levels by simply creating more `.tmx` files.

 2. **Singleton Pattern**:
-   - Used in the `Logger` class to ensure there's only one logger instance throughout the game.
+   - Used in the `Logger` class to ensure consistent logging throughout the game.
-   - This helped maintain consistent logging and debugging.

 3. **MVC (Model-View-Controller)**:
-   - While not strictly implemented, the game loosely follows the MVC structure.
+   - The project loosely follows MVC principles:
-     - The **Model** is represented by classes like `Player`, `NPC`, and `Enemy`.
+     - **Model**: Includes classes like `Player`, `NPC`, and `Enemy` for the core data and logic.
-     - The **View** is handled by classes like `GameScreen` and `MainScreen` for rendering.
+     - **View**: Handled by `GameScreen`, `MainScreen`, and other screens for rendering the UI.
-     - The **Controller** involves input handling and logic in the `GameScreen` and other screens.
+     - **Controller**: Managed input handling and level logic in the `GameScreen`.

+## Solo Development
+This project was developed entirely by me as a solo developer.
+Working alone gave me full control over the code and design, but it also meant managing all aspects of the project myself, from planning to testing.

-## What We Did and When
+## What I Did and When

-### Week 1: Starting the Project
+### Week 1: Planning
-- Set up the project and tools needed for development.
+- Set up the project and tools (LibGDX, Tiled, IntelliJ IDEA).
-- Wrote a simple `README.md` file to explain the project.
-- Created a class diagram to plan how the main parts (like `Player`, `GameScreen`, and `MainScreen`) would connect.
+- Created a simple class diagram to organize the structure.
+- Started writing the basic game loop and input handling.

-### Week 2: Building the Game
+### Week 2: Development
+- Built core functionality, including player movement, NPCs, and map loading.
+- Integrated Tiled maps and added collision detection.
-- Built the main features of the game, like the `Player` and `GameScreen`.
+- Worked on different screens like the `MainScreen` and `PauseScreen`.
-- Added other parts, like `NPC`, `Enemy`, and `Logger`, to make the game work.
-- Tested the connections between the classes to make sure everything worked as planned.

-### Week 3: Finishing Up
+### Week 3: Testing and Finalization
-- Tested everything to make sure the game worked well.
-- Fixed and improved the code based on testing.
+- Polished gameplay features and fixed bugs.
+- Added the ability to transition between levels dynamically.
-- Updated the class diagram and the `README.md` file to match the final version of the project.
+- Updated the class diagram and cleaned up the project structure.

 ## Summary
-The project was completed on time, and the design patterns helped make the game easier to develop and maintain.
-The final version of **TBZRunner** is fun, functional, and ready for players!
+Using **LibGDX** and **Tiled**, I built a fully functional 2D platformer in 3 weeks.
+The use of design patterns helped me structure the project and made development smoother.
+I'm proud of completing this project on my own and delivering a fun and functional game.